giellalt/lang-vro/docs/index-header.md

 This page documents the work on the **Võro language model**.

+It contains appr 33000 stems, and an analyser in use for spell checking e-learning and e-dictionaries.

+The work was done by a Kone-founded project, and later by a project SAMEST, financed by the Norwegian research Council.

+Central persons behind the work have been
+Jack Rueter, Sulev Iva and Heli Uibo.

 # Project documentation

 * Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.